lsst-tstn/tstn-020/index.rst

                     git checkout tickets/DM-12345

-        - setup the new package for use, rather than using the default package but adding the following to the ``~/notebooks/.user_setups`` file, then save it
+        - setup the new package for use, rather than using the default package but adding the following to the ``~/notebooks/.user_setups`` file, then save it. *Remember to replace the <YOUR-USER_ID> text.*

             .. code-block:: bash